-4.4.
+5.5.
 Administrative Costs:

-- 4.4.1.
-Eligible administrative costs include: - 4.4.1.1.
+5.5.1.
+Eligible administrative costs include:

+- 5.5.1.1.
 The Contractor may use funding awarded under this part, for the payment of project administrative costs related to the planning and execution of Continuum of Care activities.
-This does not include staff and overhead costs directly related to carrying out activities eligible under 24 CFR 578.43 through 578.57, because those costs are eligible as part of those activities. - 4.4.1.2.
+This does not include staff and overhead costs directly related to carrying out activitles eligible under 24 CFR 578.43 through 578.57, because those costs are eligible as part of those activities; and - 5.5.1.2.
 General management, oversight, and coordination.
 Costs of overall program management, coordination, monitoring and evaluation.
-These costs include, but are not limited to, necessary expenditures for the following: - 4.4.1.2.1.
-Salaries, wages, and related costs of the Contractor's staff, or other staff engaged in program administration. - 4.4.1.2.1.1 In charging costs to this category, the Contractor may include the entire salary, wages, and related costs allocable to the program of each person whose primary responsibilities with regard to the program involve program administration assignments, or the pro rata share of the salary, wages, and related costs of each person whose job includes any program administration assignments.
+These costs include, but are not limited to, necessary expenditures for the following: - 5.5.1.2.1.
+Salaries, wages, and related costs of the staff of the contractor's, or other staff engage in program administration. - 5.5.1.2.1.1.
+In charging costs to this category, the contractor may include the entire salary, wages, and related costs allocable to the program of each person whose primary responsibilities with regard to the program, involve program administration assignments, or the pro rata share of the salary, wages, and related costs of each person whose job includes any program administration assignments.
 The Contractor may only use one of these methods for each fiscal year grant.
-Program administration assignments include the following: - 4.4.1.2.1.1.1.
-Preparing program budgets and schedules, and amendments to those budgets and schedules; - 4.4.1.2.1.1.2.
-Developing systems for assuring compliance with program requirements; - 4.4.1.2.1.1.3.
-Developing interagency agreements and agreements with subrecipients and Contractors to carry out program activities: - 4.4.1.2.1.1.4.
-Monitoring program activities for progress and compliance with program requirements;
+Program administration assignments include the following: